 Game Day Weather

 The current forecast calls for a high of 81 degrees with an overnight low in the 70’s.
 There is currently a 40% chance of rain on GameDay.

-Partly cloudy skies.
-High 83F.
-Winds ESE at 5 to 10 mph.
+Partly cloudy early with thunderstorms becoming likely during the afternoon.
+High 89F.
+Winds SE at 5 to 10 mph.
+Chance of rain 80%.

 - Conference: ACC